GAY GUIDE OF TURKISH REPUBLIC OF NORTHERN CYPRUS(TRNC)

 Ice Club - Girne

-Girne Ice Club is one of the most popular night life venue (bar & discotheque) in Northern Cyprus, hosting many international guest DJ's (Including the famous Global DJ's in August 2008)
+Girne Ice Club is one of the most popular, higher-up night life venue (bar & discotheque) in Northern Cyprus, hosting many international guest DJ's .
+It is located very close to Escape beach.

 Zephyr Bar - Lefkosa